gradle/native-samples/README.md

 ## Application with operating system specific library dependencies (operating-system-specific-dependencies)

 This build demonstrates an application that has dependencies on different libraries for each operating system.
-This application uses the 'ansiLogger' library on macOS and Linux and the 'winConsole' library on Windows.

 ```
 > cd operating-system-specific-dependencies
 > ./gradlew assemble

-> ./build/install/main/debug/app
+> app/build/install/main/debug/app
 Hello, World!
 ```

+### Swift
+The application selects a library that prints the output in green when building on Mac OS.
+On Linux, it selects a library that prints the output in blue.

+### C++
+The application selects the 'ansiLogger' library on macOS and Linux and the 'winConsole' library when built on Windows.

 ## Swift application with C++ library dependencies (cpp-dependencies)